EPCCed/pybde/README.md

 ```

 To simulate this model we must provide:
-* the state of the variables at time t=0 and at any other switch points before the start of the simulation,
+* the history of the state variables prior to the start of the simulation,
-* the time delays,
-* the start time for the simulation, and
+* the time delays, and
 * the end time for the simulation.

-Our model has only one variable and we will specify its value only at t=0 so the input states and input
+Our model has only one variable and we will specify its history from t=0 until t=1.
+We
-times will be:
+define this as a Boolean time series specifying:
+* a list of time points where the state changes,
+* a corresponding list of the new variable state at each of these time points, and
+* the final time point for the time series.

+The code to do this is:

 ```
-input_states = [ [True] ]
-input_times = [ 0 ]
+history = BooleanTimeSeries([0], [True], 1)
 ```

 We only have a single delay parameter in this model and its value is 1 so the delay_parameters list is: